ervandew/eclim/doc/content/install.rst

 your eclipse installation.
 So before installing eclim, you must make sure that you've already installed the necessary dependencies (for a full list of dependencies, you can reference eclim's `installer dependencies`_ file).

-On exception to this is eclim's python plugin which currently does not rely on any eclipse features, so to enable the installation of that plugin, just add ``-DfeatureList.python=true`` to the install command above.

 **Required Properties:**